lab-smile/HIV_Risk_Pred/README.md

 issn={2184-4305},
 }
 ```
+-->

 ## Acknowledgement
 The authors abide to the Declaration of Helsinki.
-The study protocol was approved by the University of Florida’s Institutional Review Board (IRB) and by FDOH’s IRB (protocol \#IRB201901041 and \#2020-069, respectively) as exempt.
+The study protocol was approved by the University of Florida’s Institutional Review Board (IRB) and by FDOH’s IRB (protocol #IRB201901041 and #2020-069, respectively) as exempt.
 We received data extracts from FDOH’s STARS in a fully de-identified format according to the Health Insurance Portability and Accountability Act (HIPAA).
-For replication purposes, a STARS data request to the FDOH can be made according to state, federal regulations and compliance with required ethical and privacy policies (Research@flhealth.gov), including IRB approval by FDOH and execution of data user agreement.
+For replication purposes, a STARS data request to the FDOH can be made according to state, federal regulations and compliance with required ethical and privacy policies ([FDOH]), including IRB approval by FDOH and execution of data user agreement.
 Requests are independently reviewed by FDOH.
 We would like to express our gratitude to Colby Cohen and Jared Jashinsky from FDOH for their invaluable assistance in preparing the STARS data for our analysis, for their responsiveness to our inquiries regarding the dataset, and for their instrumental role in facilitating the FDOH internal review and approval process for our manuscript.
-This work was supported in part by NIH grant R01AI145552, 1F31AA030518-01, R01AI172875 and 1F31AA030733-01.
-The findings and conclusions in this work are those of the authors and do not necessarily represent the views of the FDOH.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)
    [FDOH]: <Research@flhealth.gov>